-A sublicense allows the BPI Certification Mark to be used by a customer of a BPI Member for private label products, for resale under the customer’s brand.
-It is a legally binding agreement that details a product list with both the supplier’s and their customer’s product titles and SKUs.
-At completion, the customer is issued BPI Certification Mark files that include their own unique BPI Company ID number.
-Product and packaging artwork files showing the display of the BPI Certification Marks must be submitted to BPI for approval before finalization of the sublicense agreement.
+A sublicense allows the BPI Certification Mark to be used by a customer of a BPI Member supplier on private label products for resale under the customer's brand.
+It is a simple, legally binding agreement that details a product list with both the supplier’s and their customer’s product titles and SKUs.
+The customer is given access to the BPI Certification Mark files, including a version with their own unique cert number to display on the sublicensed products and their packaging, and the products are listed under the customer’s name in BPI’s database of certified products online (products.bpiworld.org).

 When does a company need to have a sublicense?

-When a company purchases BPI-certified product for resale purposes, COBRANDED with BOTH their brand and the supplier’s brand displayed.
-EITHER the supplier’s BPI Company ID number or the purchaser’s BPI Company ID number can be displayed on the product.
+When a company purchases BPI-certified product for resale purposes and the product carries BOTH the company’s brand AND the manufacturer’s identifier.
+In this case, EITHER the supplier’s BPI cert number or the purchaser’s cert number can be displayed on the product.

 In which situations is a sublicense NOT required?

-When a company purchases BPI-certified products that display the supplier’s brand name only (i.e., a distributor that uses the original brand name).
-The supplier’s brand and BPI Company ID number are displayed, and no sublicense is required.
+When a company distributes a BPI-certified product that displays the supplier’s brand name only (i.e., a distributor or retailer that uses the original brand name).
+The supplier’s brand and BPI cert number are displayed and no sublicense is required.

-When a company co-brands (both brand names are displayed on the item) and it IS NOT for resale, specifically for foodservice items used in a restaurant.
-The supplier’s BPI Company ID number is displayed.
+When a company displays both their brand name and the manufacturer’s identifier on the item and the item IS NOT for resale, specifically for foodservice items used in a restaurant, cafeteria, stadium, etc. The supplier’s BPI cert number is the one displayed.

 Are there any certified materials that cannot be sublicensed to a company?

 YES.
-BPI-certified resins, film, granules, components and intermediates CANNOT be sublicensed for resale purposes, only finished products.
+BPI-certified resins, film, granules, components and intermediates are not typically sublicensed for resale purposes, only finished products.
 A company can purchase these materials from a supplier to use in a finished product, but the finished product must go through the certification process.
 This is to avoid abuse of the sublicense, where the customer may actually be manufacturing or converting the material into a finished product.